decentraland/adr/content/ADR-138-social-service-authentication.md

 background information and key insights.
 -->

-As part of the social service initiative users will need to be able to authenticate themselves to be able to interact with other users and be able to access their information correctly.
+As part of the social service initiative, users will need to authenticate themselves to interact with other users and to access their information correctly.

 ## Approach